Starclimber: Plot

-When the crew is at zero gravity, Tobias is chosen to be the first man in space.
-He is enthralled by the endless vista of space in front of him and threatens to unclip his harness, provoking Matt to rescue Tobias.
-That evening, they discover a problem in the cable that endangers the crew.
-They quickly come to the conclusion that the rocket that pulled the cable up did not reach the proper altitude because of a blown fuse.
-The team successfully relaunches the rocket, and Matt rescues Captain Walken along the way.
-Later on, they discover a new creature – which Kate names "etherian" – a limbless creature having baleen that moves by ejecting bursts of air from various holes in its body and emanates light like a firefly.

 During the journey, Matt discovers a letter from James Sanderson to Kate, leading him to believe that Kate really is preparing to marry James.
 That night, he tells Tobias his feelings for Kate, hoping that he can help him with his troubles.
 Tobias suggests that Matt propose to Kate.
 When he does, Kate attempts to change the subject, only to provoke Matt into claiming that she is lying to him about breaking off her engagement with James Sanderson.

 A few days after Matt's failed proposal, the Starclimber is homebound.
 However, unexpected astral barnacles are discovered on the cable.
 The cable snaps, Shepherd is killed, and the Starclimber is left drifting in space with no way to return to the surface.
 The remaining members of Starclimber are left in orbit around the earth when Matt develops a crude but brilliant brainstorm using an emergency oxygen tank as a propellant and using the toilets' flush mechanisms as maneuvering jets, giving the crew only one chance to reenter the atmosphere.
-The beginning launch is successful, but Captain Walken is knocked unconscious, and Matt and Tobias are left as the only members of Starclimber's crew who are able to pilot her.
+The beginning launch is successful, but Captain Walken is knocked unconscious, and Matt and Tobias are left as the only members of Starclimbers crew who are able to pilot her.
 Together with Kate and Dr. Turgenev, the four manage to guide the Starclimber into the first stage of reentry.
 While they are falling, Kate throws away her engagement ring and confesses her love for Matt.
 However, Dr. Turgenev reveals that everyone already knew, adding that it was "painfully obvious".
 The Starclimber, after a turbulent fall, successfully lands in Cairo.